PolyArch/cs259/04-miniproj-2.md

 ### Caveats
 * Your models may be specific to one "dataflow" (loop schedule)

 * Your models don't need to be valid over the entire range of input/architecture parameters.
 That would be really hard!
+My suggestion is to pick a small range of parameters to focus on, over which the code you wrote before is legal.

 ### What to turn in:
 Turn in the answers to the questions, and any associated graphs.